Hiwonder-docs/PuppyPi/source/docs/21_autonomous_navigation.md

 <img class="common_img" src="../_static/media/chapter_21/section_4/image7.png" style="width:50%" />

 :::{Note}
-The "CHOOSE A MAP" has no practical function.
+The "**CHOOSE A MAP**" has no practical function.
 The map will be updated automatically.
 :::

 The app interface is divided into 3 parts: